AnonKryptiQuz/ICU-WP/README.md

 - **A simple HTML form is provided for users to enter the site URL and configuration settings.**
 - **Results are displayed dynamically on the same page using JavaScript.**

+## **Disclaimer**

+- **Educational Purposes Only**: ICU-WP is intended for educational and research use.
+The tool should not be used for illegal or malicious activities.
+It is the user’s responsibility to ensure compliance with local laws and regulations.

 ## **Author**

 **Created by:** [AnonKryptiQuz](https://AnonKryptiQuz.github.io/)